-This Cambodian sour soup with pork, pineapple and coconut milk recipe makes a versatile dish that you can serve as a soup by thinning it out with stock or water or dish it out as an almost curry-like stew by letting it simmer longer and reduce right down.
+This Cambodian sour soup with pork, pineapple and coconut milk recipe makes a versatile dish that you can serve as a soup by thinning it out with stock or water, or dish it out as an almost curry-like stew by letting it simmer longer and reduce right down.
+It’s also a great year-round dish.
+Serve with steamed rice and stir-fried greens.

 This Cambodian sour soup with pork, pineapple and coconut milk recipe is next in my series on Cambodian soups – the first was the Cambodian sour beef soup with morning glory (samlor machou kroeung sach ko) and next up is the ‘outside the pot’ soup – and it’s another one of my favourite Cambodian soups for its versatility as much as its sour and sweet flavours and presentation.